 What time should I arrive?

 Check your tickets or the website for the starting time of the show.
 Then plan to arrive at the Marin Veterans Memorial Auditorium parking lot well before that.
 You want to have plenty of time to park and settle yourself in your seat before the show begins.

 Parking is Free and well lit.
 Arrive early so you can park closer to the theater!

 - Less stress.
 You won’t have to run from your car to the theater entrance and arrive in the door all sweaty and out of breath.
 This can ruin a nice outfit.

 - More enjoyment.
 You will have a relaxing time going in and finding your seats, and you can read the program notes before the curtain rises while the lights in the audience are still on.

-- You’ll be allowed in.
-Most of all, if you are late and the opera has started, many theaters will not seat you.
-The reason is that the audience is getting right into the magic of the story, with the very first notes of the orchestra and the first sight of the beautiful setting as the curtain opens; and 2000 people do not want to be interrupted from their going into this reverie of the romantic story.
-The ushers may ask you to sit in the back instead of in those nice seats you paid for down front.
+- And most important of all – you’ll be allowed in.
+Unfortunately, if you are late and the opera has started, many theaters will not seat you.
+That’s because, with the very first notes of the orchestra and the opening of the curtain, the audience is immediately transported to into the magic of the story and beautiful setting.
+And believe us, 2000 people do not want to be disturbed and shaken out of their reverie so you can get to your seat.
+That’s why, if you are late, our ushers may very well ask you to sit in the back instead of in those nice seats you paid for down front.

 So please, for your enjoyment and that of all our patrons, plan to arrive early.
 You want to enjoy your night at the opera, and we want you, and all our guests, to enjoy their night at the opera.